pism/pism/doc/sphinx/manual/modeling-marine.rst

 Additional calving methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-PISM also includes three more basic calving mechanisms (Table :numref:`tab-calving`).
+PISM also includes three more basic calving mechanisms (:numref:`tab-calving`).
 The option :opt:`-calving thickness_calving` is based on the observation that ice shelf calving fronts are commonly thicker than about 150--250\,m (even though the physical reasons are not clear yet).
 Accordingly, any floating ice thinner than `H_{\textrm{cr}}`